ludovictuccio/JavaDA_PROJECT7_RESTAPI/Poseiden-skeleton/README.md

 # Poseidon

-<p>The java application "Poseidon" is run with Maven and Spring Boot.</p>
+<p>The java application "Poseidon" is run with Maven and Spring Boot on server port 9090.</p>

 ## Informations / Technical